Hjörleifshöfði in South-Iceland - Part II - the Hike, the Inhabitants and the Yoda Cave

 Katla hasn't erupted since 1918 and we Icelanders are very aware of the fact that she is due to erupt any time now!

 Now join me on the hike up to the highest peak of Hjörleifshöfði, where Hjörleifur's burial mound is said to be located.

-It is strange really hiking up to the highest peak of Hjörleifshöfði, as the steep cliffs look so uninviting - but there are two locations on the west side where one can relatively easy hike up to the top.
+It is strange really hiking up to the highest peak of Hjörleifshöfði, as the steep cliffs look so uninviting, but there are two locations on the west side where one can relatively easily hike up to the top.
 One of the locations is at Bæjarstaður, where Hjörleifur's old farm was located, and the other one is through a pass called Klif, which leads up to the old ruins of the farms.